 Criminal Speeding and OUI

 If a driver is convicted of operating under the influence (OUI) in Maine and they were also speeding 30 mph or more over the limit, they will face additional penalties.
-For example, a first time OUI offender faces no minimum jail sentence if convicted, but will face a minimum of 48 hours of jail time of they were also “exceeding the speed limit by 30 miles per hour or more”.
+For example, a first-time OUI offender faces no minimum jail sentence if convicted, but will face a minimum of 48 hours of jail time if they were also “exceeding the speed limit by 30 miles per hour or more”.

 Maine Criminal Speeding Defense Lawyer

 If you have been arrested for criminal speeding in Maine, call our office right away.
-Attorney William T Bly can assist you in fighting the charges that you face.
+Criminal defense attorney William T Bly can assist you in fighting the charges that you face.
 Every case has defense options and an experienced attorney is the best way to make sure you have the strongest defense.